robwilliams/cowtown/index.md

     Dial Now
   </a>
   <div class="text">
-    <h2>Expert Guitar Tuition<br /><strong> Neil Cowmeadow, BA hons, Dip Mus.</strong></h2>
-    <h3>How to Play Guitar without making your fingers bleed.</h3>
+    <h2>Neil Cowmeadow, BA Hons, Dip.
+Mus.<br /><strong>The Expert Guitar Teacher.</strong></h2>
+    <h3>Play Better, Feel Better.</h3>
-    <h3> Expert Tuition in Electric, Acoustic and Bass Guitar Lessons for all Ages and Abilities.</h3>
+    <h3> Innovative, Expert Tuition in Electric, Acoustic and Bass Guitar.<br/>Customised Lessons for all Ages and Abilities.</h3>
   </div>
 </div>

 <h3>
-  Gift Vouchers are the Perfect Musical Gift for Birthdays, Anniversaries, and even Christmas.
+  Gift Vouchers are Available - Just Call to Discuss Your Needs.
 </h3>

-  I've been teaching guitar In Broseley, near Telford, Shropshire for <strong>16 years</strong>.
-That's over <strong>34,000 hours</strong> (Yes, Thirty-Four Thousand) hours of guitar lessons and teaching experience, coupled to extensive research, to show you  how the instrument works with the player to make it easy to play.
+   I've been teaching guitar In Broseley, near Telford, Shropshire for more than <strong>16 years</strong>.
+That's over <strong>34,000 hours</strong> (Yes, you read it right - Thirty-Four Thousand hours) of guitar lessons and teaching experience.

+   Whilst studying for my Music Diploma I developed a teaching scheme that improves on traditional methods and accelerates progress for students at every level.
+I had no choice but to create it from the ground up because I couldn't find what I needed anywhere - not in my books, videos, magazines, or the internet: nowhere.

+   If You - like me - deserve better than the "monkey-see, monkey-do" teaching that seems so commonplace, we'll get on just fine.

   When we work together, you'll discover what the guitar really is - with straight talk.
 I don't peddle  nonsense and self-promoting hype, or spout the conventional delusions of "Cool", "mojo" or "genius".
 What I do is give you a unique system that lays bare the way music works on the guitar.

-Teaching guitar, music and creativity is both my full-time job and my life's love - and I do it all day, every day, with great people.
+  Teaching guitar, music and creativity is both my full-time job and my life's love - and I do it all day, every day, and only with great people.

-My goal was to  create a teaching scheme that would improved on traditional methods and accelerated progress for students at every level, letting them understand, not just "monkey-see, monkey-do" teaching.

   I have both a First Class BA Honours degree in Music & Creative Writing and a Diploma in Music, so you can be certain that you're getting the real deal from a qualified professional.
+I'm also a certified Life Coach and a NLP Practitioner, so you can be sure of a flexible and sympathetic approach.

-I am also fully DBS and CRB checked and cleared, so you can put your mind at ease.
+I am also fully DBS and CRB checked and cleared, so you have complete peace of mind.

 Guitar lessons should be fun, interesting, and take you forward towards your goals.
-Whether you want to learn guitar or bass simply for the fun of it, or you want to know how it is that some players make it look effortless while you're trying hard and getting nowhere - I can help.
+Whether you want to learn guitar or bass just for the fun of it, or you want to know how it is that some players make it look effortless while you're trying hard and getting nowhere - I can help.

-Give me a call and let's talk music.
+Call me now, and let's talk music!